 Jim Thorpe is often called “The Switzerland of America” due to its European-style architecture and mountain setting in the breathtaking Lehigh Gorge.
-Descending into the town via winding roads, you’ll come upon the opera house, Richardsonian federal buildings, Greek revival mansions, and small streets with little stone houses reminiscent of Dublin, Ireland.
+Descend via winding roads into this darling town and you’ll come upon the opera house, Richardsonian federal buildings, Greek revival mansions, and small streets with little stone houses reminiscent of Dublin, Ireland.

 Today the town is the heart of the East Coast’s cycling scene.
 It’s a terrific launching pad for your outdoor adventures, with many shops, restaurants, pubs, and live entertainment.
 There are plenty of places to stay – historic B&Bs, inns, and hotels are located in the heart of town.

 >What began as a coal mining town has transformed itself into a scenic spot along the Lehigh River near Lehigh Gorge State Park.
 The early 19th-century buildings hold boutiques and restaurants that fill with visitors in the summer and fall when festivals are aplenty.